akspa0/showTools/mixing/preFapMix/memory-bank/systemPatterns.md

         *   Uses `ffmpeg` for audio concatenation and potentially final MP3 compression if sources are WAV.
         *   Parses call durations and individual plain text transcripts to generate metadata files.

+4.  **`final_output_builder.py` (Final Output Tier):**
+    *   **Responsibility:** Always invoked as the last step of the pipeline, it collects all call outputs, soundbites, LLM responses, transcripts, show files, and metadata, and zips the final output.
+    *   **Output:** Produces a robust, user-facing output folder with all required files, metadata, and a zipped archive.
+Marks bad calls, makes all paths relative, and supports a flat call folder for convenience.
+All lineage, tagging, and extensibility requirements are met.
+    *   **Next Focus:** Advanced content moderation, show-level LLM synopses, and UI integration for LLM tasks.

 ## Key Design Patterns & Principles
 *   Modular Design: Core tasks in specialized modules.
 *   Configuration-Driven Workflow: `workflow_executor.py` uses JSON configs.